|

 the local file system; it will fail if it encounters a resource that is out

 of sync with the file system.
-However, if FORCE
+However, if FORCE is specified,

 the method moves all corresponding files and directories from the local file